 4.3.
+Numerical Advantages

-Numerical Advantages of Fully-Variational Updates Accuracy Our particular choice of one point-quadrature for the discrete Lagrangian renders the accuracy of integration linear (for $\alpha \neq 1/2$) or quadratic (for $\alpha = 1/2$).
+Accuracy Our particular choice of one point-quadrature for the discrete Lagrangian renders the accuracy of integration linear (for $\alpha \neq 1/2$) or quadratic (for $\alpha = 1/2$).
 Although this level of accuracy is enough for most applications in graphics, one can devise higher-order schemes by providing more accurate quadratures, at the price of a higher computational cost.
 As we will detail in Section 5, the scheme we introduced is also quite versatile, as the value $\alpha = 0$ provides a fully explicit integration, which is very efficient, still linear accurate and continues to preserve momenta.
-Note also that the step sizes h_k can be adjusted locally to control accuracy.
+Note also that the time step sizes h_k can be adjusted locally to control accuracy.

 Conservation Laws A nice feature of our discrete variational framework is that the relationship between symmetry and conserved quantities matches the continuous theory of mechanics.
 More precisely, the invariance of the (continuous) Lagrangian under a given set of transformations of its variables defines its symmetries.
 Clearly these leave the action integral invariant as well.
 Thus symmetries give rise to conserved quantities, as stated in Noether's theorem.
 For example, the invariance of $L(q(t), \dot{q}(t))$ under translations and rotations results in the conservation of linear and angular momenta, respectively.
 One of the most attractive features of the variational integrators is that they conserve discrete quantities associated with discrete symmetries of the discrete Lagrangian [Lew03, Wes03].
-We argued in Sections 3.2 and 4.2 that the variational scheme in (4-5) and (9) is mathematically equivalent to existing discrete Lagrangian-based integrators under certain integrability conditions and, hence, share the same numerical conservation properties (see Figure 2): momenta associated with symmetries of the Lagrangian are preserved exactly and automatically, for any order of accuracy.
-Note that the resulting update rules are not more complicated than standard integrators: we simply enforce conservation laws at no extra cost by a proper discretization of the geometric principle behind the dynamics.
+We argued in Sections 3.2 and 4.2 that the variational scheme in (4-5) and (9) is mathematically equivalent to existing discrete Lagrangian-based integrators under certain integrability conditions and, hence, share the same numerical conservation properties (see Figure 1): momenta associated with symmetries of the Lagrangian are preserved exactly and automatically, for any order of accuracy.
+Note that the resulting update rules are not more complicated than standard integrators: we simply enforce this conservation laws at no extra cost by a proper discretization of the basic principle behind the underlying tors is often a mix of user-prescribed damping and uncontrollable numerical viscosity (depending on the time step size).
+In sharp contrast, our algorithm allows a precise control of the amount of damping introduced in the simulation independent of the time step used for simulation-a particularly desirable property to better control the behavior of physics-based models such as clothes where adaptive timestepping is often necessary.

 Energy The symplectic nature of our scheme also guarantees a good energy behavior.
-For conservative systems, the integration shows a nice energy preservation as demonstrated in Figure 2.
-The proper treatment of forced systems handles energy dissipation gracefully as well (see Figure 3).
-Note that the energy dissipation in more traditional integrators is often a mix of user-prescribed damping and uncontrollable numerical viscosity (depending on the time step size).
-In sharp contrast, our algorithm allows a precise control of the amount of damping introduced in the simulation independent of the time step used for simulation-a particularly desirable property to better control the behavior of physics-based models such as cloths where adaptive timestepping is often necessary.
+For conservative systems, the integration shows a nice energy preservation as demonstrated in Figure 1.
+The proper treatment of forced systems handles energy dissipation gracefully as well (see Figure 2).
+Note that the energy dissipation in more traditional integra-

-A Word of Caution The reader may be misled into thinking that our scheme does not require the typical Courant-Friedrichs-Levy (CFL) condition (or equivalent) on the time step size [PFTV92].
-This is, of course, untrue: the same theoretical limitations in the explicit case ($\alpha = 0$) are still valid for our scheme.
+A Word of Caution The reader may be misled into thinking that our scheme does not require the typical Courant-Friedrichs-Levy (CFL) condition (or equivalent) on the time step size.
+This is, of course, untrue: the same theoretical limitations in the explicit case ($\alpha=0$) are still valid for our scheme.
 Other values of α -leading to implicit schemes-do not share this particular limitation, generally allowing for much larger time steps.
-In the non-linear setting, time step sizes are often constrained by the non-linearity of the system.
-This too is no different in our setting, with the notable exception that numerical energy minimizers (applied to the Lilyan) are notably less sensitive to this constraint than multi-dimensional root finders.
+Of course in the non-linear setting, time step sizes are often constrained by the non-linearity of the system.
+This too is no different in our setting with the notable exception that numerical energy minimizers (applied to the Lilyan) are notably less sensitive to this constraint then multi-dimensional root finders.